 Why is my CPU, memory, and disk so high?

 When we run programs, they consume some amount of RAM.
-High CPU, memory, and disk can be caused due to many reasons.
+High CPU, memory, and disk usage can be caused by many reasons.
 Most commonly, heavy graphics games and software consume more CPU, RAM, and disk.
-Moreover, running multiple programs at the same time also consumes a lot of RAM and shows high CPU usage sometimes.
+Moreover, running multiple programs at the same time also consumes a lot of RAM and can sometimes show high CPU usage.
 If a lot of apps are running in the background, you may see high CPU, memory, and disk usage in the Task Manager.

 Disk, CPU, Memory, Power usage spikes

-100% Disk, High CPU, Memory or Power usage in Task Manager
+Fix 100% Disk, High CPU, Memory or Power usage in Task Manager of Windows 11/10

 In this guide, we have covered a step-by-step procedure to troubleshoot the mentioned issue after studying and implementing methods discussed by others as well as our own experimentation.
-Many forums mention methods like disabling the Superfetch, Prefetch and the BITS services as well, but we would not recommend the same.
-I mean what and how much can you really disable to fix an issue!
+Many forums mention methods like disabling Superfetch, Prefetch, and BITS services, but we would not recommend doing so.
+I mean, what and how much can you really disable to fix an issue!

 If you are facing such an issue, here are a few troubleshooting steps that may help you resolve the issue.
 Create a system restore point first and then go through the entire list and decide which one or more of the suggestions you want to try.